east-sussex-county-council/Escc.EastSussexGovUK/Design.md

 * it can fit in more easily with other technologies
 * all of the template elements are controlled by us, which makes them easier (and cheaper) to keep up-to-date.

-An example of this approach in use is the [modern.gov template](https://new.eastsussex.gov.uk/moderngov/template.aspx) used by our [democracy pages](https://democracy.eastsussex.gov.uk/).
+An example of this approach in use is the [modern.gov template](https://www.eastsussex.gov.uk/moderngov/template.aspx) used by our [democracy pages](https://democracy.eastsussex.gov.uk/).

 ## CSS, JavaScript and images

 CSS, JavaScript and image files used by two or more applications belong in the `Escc.EastSussexGovUK.TemplateSource` project along with the remote master page.
 This includes the CSS for our responsive design.
 Documentation is included within the CSS files, and in our [website style guide](https://github.com/east-sussex-county-council/Escc.WebsiteStyleGuide).

-Our sitewide CSS and JavaScript files as part of the remote master page are minified using [YUI Compressor](https://www.nuget.org/packages/YUICompressor.NET.MSBuild) and concatenated on-the-fly using our own [Escc.ClientDependencyFramework.WebForms](https://github.com/east-sussex-county-council/Escc.ClientDependencyFramework/tree/master/Escc.ClientDependencyFramework.WebForms) project.
+Our sitewide CSS and JavaScript files as part of the remote master page are minified using [YUI Compressor](https://www.nuget.org/packages/YUICompressor.NET.MSBuild).

 The printer icon used in our CSS was made by [Yannick](http://yanlu.de).
 It's from [flaticon.com](http://www.flaticon.com) and licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).